syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 #### ZoomLevel

 [`ZoomLevel`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.SfMap.html#Syncfusion_UI_Xaml_Maps_SfMap_ZoomLevel) is the primary property of the zooming feature.
 It controls the map’s scale size while zooming.
-Initially, the zoom level is 1.
-ZoomLevel cannot be less than 1.
+Initially, the `ZoomLevel` is set to 1. zoom level cannot be less than 1.

 #### EnableZoom

 The [`EnableZoom`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.SfMap.html#Syncfusion_UI_Xaml_Maps_SfMap_EnableZoom) property enables or disables the zooming feature.
-A `True` value of this property enables the zooming feature and `False` disables the zooming feature.
+A `True` value for this property enables the zooming feature, while `False` disables the zooming feature.

 #### MinZoom